5 benefits of a regular dental check-up

 2. Check-ups can detect other health issues

-Visiting the dentist for regular check-ups and cleans helps you stay on top of plaque build-up that can lead to gum disease, tooth decay and even tooth loss.
+Visiting the dentist for regular check-ups and cleans help you stay on top of plaque build-up that can lead to gum disease, tooth decay and even tooth loss.
 But your dentist can also help you with any related issues, like headaches from teeth grinding, teeth whitening or straightening, receding gums or other undetected issues.

 Oral health can also be a window to your overall health, so regular dental visits can help you stay healthy by reducing the risk of other lifestyle diseases.